hikarimusic/hikarimusic.github.io/_other/medicine.md

 * **Overview**
   * Blistering disease due to autoantibody against protein for adherence of basal keratinocytes to basement membrane (BPAG2)
 * **Subjective**
-  * Multiple tense bullae, pruritic erythema, in skin/mucosa: Detachment of epidermis and dermis
+  * Multiple tense bullae with pruritic erythema in skin/mucosa: Detachment of epidermis and dermis
 * **Objective**
+  * [Blood] Anti-BPAG2 IgG (+)
   * [Pathology] Separation of basal keratinocytes and basement membrane (subepidermal blister), lymphocyte and eosinophil infiltrate: Due to anti-BPAG2
   * [Pathology] Linear IgG deposit at dermoepidermal junction: Autoantibody against BPAG2 (component of hemidesmosome)
-  * [Serology] Anti-BPAG2 IgG (+)
 * **Plan**
   * Topical steroid
   * Tetracycline